srcfl/srcful-documentation/docs/guide.md

 :::info

-- To find your inverter's IP address, please refer to your router admin page.
+- To find your inverter's IP address, please refer to your router admin page, or use the **Scan** function.

 - For other information regarding your inverter, please refer to the inverter documentation.